More details about the Saver Day Pass

 Saver Day Pass, Swiss Travel Pass or Swiss Half Fare Card?

 The Swiss Travel Pass offers unlimited traveling in Switzerland for multiple days.
-It is the most popular Swiss transport pass.
+It includes free entrance to castles and museums.
+It is the most popular Swiss tourist pass.
 Please see the Swiss Travel Pass page for details.

 The Swiss Half Fare Card offers discounts on point-to-point tickets and Saver Day Passes.
 Please see the Swiss Half Fare Card page for details.

 - Option 1: buy an 8-day Swiss Travel Pass.
-You'll get unlimited traveling, discounts on most mountain trips, and free entry to most museums.
+You'll get unlimited traveling, discounts on most mountain trips (some are free), and free entry to most museums.
 Your children travel along for free.
 You can buy the pass well in advance or on the first travel day for the same fixed price.
-The pass is refundable, usually minus a 15% fee (this may not apply to special promotions).
-The price in 2019 is CHF 418 per adult.
+The pass is refundable (often for free, but do check the conditions when you buy).
+The price is CHF 389 per adult.
 You can check current prices here.

 - Option 2: buy 8 Saver Day Passes.
-You'll get unlimited traveling, no discounts on mountain transport, and no free entry to museums.
-Your children (from 6 years old) do not travel along for free.
+You'll get unlimited traveling, no discounts on mountain transport (with a few exceptions), and no free entry to museums.
+Your children (from 6 years old) do not travel along for free; they need a Junior Travelcard.
 You will have to buy well in advance.
 The passes are not refundable.
-The best price in 2019 is 8 x CHF 52 = CHF 416 per adult, but it is not guaranteed that all Saver Day Passes will actually be available for this price.
+The best price is 8 x CHF 52 = CHF 416 per adult, but it is absolutely not guaranteed that all Saver Day Passes will actually be available for this price.
 You can check current prices here.

 - Option 3: buy a Swiss Half Fare Card plus 8 discounted Saver Day Passes.
-You'll get unlimited traveling, discounts on most mountain transport, but no free entry to museums.
+You'll get unlimited traveling, discounts on most mountain transport (some are free), but no free entry to museums.
 Your children travel along for free.
 You will have to buy well in advance.
 The Saver Day Passes are not refundable.
 The Swiss Half Fare Card is refundable like the Swiss Travel Pass.
-The best price in 2019 is 1 x CHF 120 + 8 x CHF 29 = CHF 352 per adult, but it is not guaranteed that all Saver Day Passes will actually be available for this price.
+The best price is 1 x CHF 120 + 8 x CHF 29 = CHF 352 per adult, but it is absolutely not guaranteed that all Saver Day Passes will actually be available for this price.
 You can check current Saver Day Pass prices here and the Swiss Half Fare Card price here.

 Discounts on various events and day trips